GoogleCloudPlatform/professional-services-data-validator/README.md

 #### Schema Validations

 Below is the syntax for schema validations.
-These can be used to compare column types between source and target.
+These can be used to compare case insensitive column names and types between source and target.

 ```